mnmlstc/core/docs/meta.rst

    :complexity: O(n)

-   Takes a parameter pack *Args...*, where each type in *Args...* is a type trait property that contains a boolean member *value*.
-If all *Args...*
-   *value* members are true, the result is equivalent to ``std::true_type``.
-   Otherwise, the result will be equivalent to ``std::false_type``.
+   Takes a parameter pack :samp:`{Args}...`, where each type in :samp:`{Args}...` is a type trait property that contains a boolean member :samp:`{value}`.
+If any :samp:`{Args}...` :samp:`{value} members are true, the result is equivalent to :cxx:`std::true_type`.
+Otherwise, the result will be equivalent to :cxx:`std::false_type`.
 The arguments are evaluated lazily, which allows for short circuit evaluation of each type given.

    :example: